HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 Understanding Security Certifications (SOC 2, HITRUST, ISO 27001)

-• SOC 2 Type II: An audit that evaluates a vendor’s controls related to security, availability, confidentiality, and privacy over a period of time.
+• SOC 2 Type II: An audit evaluating a vendor’s controls for security, availability, confidentiality, and privacy over time.

-• HITRUST CSF: A framework created specifically for the healthcare industry that harmonizes HIPAA and other standards into a single, comprehensive set of controls.
+• HITRUST CSF: A framework created for the healthcare industry that unifies HIPAA and other standards into a single set of controls.

-• ISO 27001: An international standard for information security management systems.
+• ISO 27001: An international standard for information security management.

-Vendors who have achieved these certifications, like the SOC 2 Type II held by Prosper AI, have demonstrated that their security programs meet rigorous, independently verified standards.
+Vendors who achieve these certifications, like the SOC 2 Type II held by Prosper AI, have demonstrated that their security programs meet rigorous, independently verified standards.

 Data Retention and Deletion Policy